sguox002/leetcode/leetcode-all.md

 ->>

 ### array & string
+<<-1554	Strings Differ by One Character    		63.1%	Medium
+a list of words with same length, return if there are two strings differ by 1 char at the same index. need O(nm). rolling hash: for each column, we ignore the column and calculate the hash value and store in hashmap, if we see it then we found one. rolling hash is faster than string.
+->>

+<<-1560	Most Visited Sector in a Circular Track    		56.9%	Easy
+Note the whole tracks can be omitted so simplified.
+Greedy.
+->>

 <<-1573	Number of Ways to Split a String    		30.4%	Medium
 given a 01 string, divide into 3 subarrays so that number of 1s is the same among s1,s2 and s3. find the mid string s2 and check number of 0 on its left and right.